Marlene

 Steve Boehm, conductor

-Pascal Schumacher, vibraphone and composition
+Pascal Schumacher, composer and vibraphone

-In partnership with Kultur | lx – Arts Council Luxembourg
+In partnership with Kultur | lx – Arts Council Luxembourg and the Ecole régionale de musique de la Ville de Dudelange

 THE WOMAN ONE LONGS FOR